hypo69/hypo/docs/gemini/set 0/en/consultant/src/gui/openai_trаigner/payload.md

 - Added necessary imports: `json`, `j_loads`, `j_loads_ns` from `src.utils.jjson`, `logger` from `src.logger`, `sys`, and `os`.
 - Created `load_data_from_file` function to handle file loading and error handling.
 It uses `j_loads` and robust error handling with `logger.error`.
 - Created `process_data` function for processing the loaded data (placeholder).
-- Created `main` function to orchestrate the execution flow, including basic error handling, file existence check and data validation.
+- Created `main` function to orcheStarte the execution flow, including basic error handling, file existence check and data validation.
 - Added detailed docstrings (reStructuredText) for functions and the module.
 - Replaced `json.load` with `j_loads` as instructed.
 - Improved error handling using `logger`.